 Other Health Benefits of Cinnamon

-Cinnamon is not only useful in Diabetes but also it has other health benefits too.
+Cinnamon is not only useful for Diabetes but also has other health benefits too.

 Cinnamon can be used as a warming agent to treat muscle pain because it reacts with the hormone-like substance called prostaglandin, and is used by sufferers to calm the mind and